-Karen Watt is the co-owner of Watt Farms in Albion, and Chairperson of the Board of Oak Orchard Health.
-She grew up in Amherst, New York and graduated from Ithaca College with a major in math and minor in physics.
-Karen and her husband, Chris, are leaders in Farm Bureau.
-Karen was the Orleans County president and served on the state board, advocating for the fruit industry and direct markets.
-She has travelled the world sharing her expertise in direct marketing and value-added retail.
-She was president of the North American Farmers Direct Marketing Association, which put her in its “Hall of Fame.”
-OIC International brought her to visit rural African villages in three countries to help farm families brainstorm ways to increase their revenues.
+Karen is the co-owner of Watt Farms in Albion, New York and served as President of the Orleans County FB and as a director on the NYFB board advocating for the fruit industry and direct markets.
+She served as president of the North American Farmers Direct Marketing Association and is a member of the NAFDMA Hall of Fame.
+Her marketing expertise has taken her abroad to visit rural African villages in three countries to help farm families brainstorm ways to increase their revenues.